 Curious about what happens to your pelvic floor during pregnancy?
 Asking yourself how to prepare your pelvic floor for birth?
 Or maybe you’re looking for tips on how to heal postpartum?
 Our latest MUTU article looks at the most commonly asked questions about the effect of pregnancy on the pelvic floor.
-We also offer you tips for how to prepare and recover.
+We also offer you tips for how to prepare for and recover after birth.

 There are lots of things going on that can make for a weaker pelvic floor in pregnancy and postpartum.
 Some of these reasons come from the normal changes occurring in pregnancy which happen to affect some mums more than others.
 Some reasons are due to circumstances that arise in the process of giving birth or from certain birthing procedures.
 There are even emotional changes that can play into the strength of your pelvic floor.